 Solar panels are constructed to withstand severe and unpredictable weather conditions for extended periods.
 This is why solar panels are long-lasting and need little to no maintenance.

-For the most part, if you keep your solar panels clean and in excellent condition, they should last for many years.
+For the most part, keeping your solar panels clean and in excellent condition should last for many years.

 Regularly checking the panel output through the inverter or your monitoring system is also critical.
 In other words, if the production is lower than anticipated, you will know why and be able to get your panels back up and running as efficiently as possible.

-A PV solar system may seem like an enormous project, but it is essential to keep in mind that it is an investment for the long run.
+A PV solar system may seem like an enormous project, but it is essential to remember that it is an investment in the long run.
 Solar energy is a cost-effective option in many countries, including the UK.